040code/040code.github.io/content/posts/2020-05-25-scaling-selfhosted-action-runners/index.md

 The GitHub self-hosted action runner is an agent that you need to install on any machine that needs to pickup and execute workflow.
 To connect the agent to GitHub you can either choose to register the agent on repo level or org level.
 For registration you request a registration token ([API](https://developer.github.com/v3/actions/self-hosted-runners/)) and this token is used during the setup of agent.
 This part is easy to automate, so let's have a look how we can orchestrate the process of creating runners.

-In GitHub every time a workflow is triggered, a `check event` is created.
+In GitHub every time a workflow is triggered, a `check run` event is created.
 Can we use this event to decide wether to scale a runner?
 Yes, if we find a way to receive and listen for the event.
 Actually, there are two options: using the webhook at the repo or org level, or using the GitHub app.
 Here, we will use the GitHub app option.
 The GitHub app can sent a message to our webhook for every `check run` event and we can easily implement this webhook with a AWS Lambda function.
 This lambda can verify the event, run some other checks and decide to create a EC2 spot instance to facilitate the execution of the workflow.
-So we are limiting our selves to linux runners with docker support (MP: ik snap niet helemaal waar de limits vandaan komen, maar dat kan aan mij liggen).
+The EC2 spot instances will be linux based with docker so we can run any containerized workload.
+By handling the events we

 ![idea](idea.png 'concept')

-MP: huh, kunnen we dan al upscalen?

-After being able to set this (MP: specificeer), the question remains how to scale down SOMETHING.
+Being able to create runners on once a workflow is triggers brings us the possibility to scale uip, question remains now how to scale down?
 Again we could listen for event and next try to scale down.
-But it would be not that easy to find out which instance we should remove, and maybe is already executing another workload (MP: deze zin snap ik niet).
+Since a runner instance is not dedicated to only executing one workload.
+At the moment another workflow requires a build the, the runner will process this build ass well.
+This make scaling down based on events less trivial.
 So we took a slightly different and much simpler approach: every x minutes all runners that ere not busy are removed.

 You might think why not using [Kubernetes](https://kubernetes.io/)?
 The reasons for us is quit simple.
 First, we would like to have a solution that could scale really from zero without making any costs.
 Second, with Kubernetes we enter a other model of running the GitHub agent, which is not supported (yet?).
 So, this would introduce some extra obstacles as managing docker in docker.
 Hence, we favoured this simple and straightforward approach.